rawbytz/new-back-link/docs/index.md

 - Install as a bookmarklet in a browser, or as a WFx shortcut.
 - Defaults to creating new bullets at the top of your home page.
 - Option: Customize the new bullet location.
+- Only supports linking in bullet names, no note support.

 ## To USE
 - Use WorkFlowy's standard [[Link Creator]]